ACI Border Gateways

 In the VXLAN Ingress Rule area, click + to add an ingress QoS translation rule.

-Data traffic coming into the border gateway connected to the ACI fabric will be checked for the inner DSCP value and if a match is found, the traffic is classified into an ACI QoS Level and marked with appropriate COS and DSCP values.
+Data traffic coming into the border gateway connected to the ACI fabric will be checked for the inner DSCP value and if a match is found, the traffic is classified into an ACI QoS Level and marked with appropriate COS and DSCP values, which are set in the inner headers.

 1. In the Priority field, select the priority for the ingress rule.

-2. Using the DSCP Range From and DSCP Range To dropdowns, specify the DSCP range of the ingressing VXLAN packet that you want to match.
+2. Using the DSCP Range From and DSCP Range To dropdowns, specify the range of inner DSCP values of the VXLAN traffic incoming from the remote VXLAN EVPN domain that you want to match.

-3. Use the Target DSCP to select the inner DSCP value to assign to the packet when it's inside the ACI fabric.
+3. Use the Target DSCP to select the outer DSCP value to assign to the packet when it's inside the ACI fabric.

-4. In the Target COS field, select the COS value to assign to the packet when it's inside the ACI fabric.
+4. In the Target COS field, select the COS value to assign to the packet in the header when it's inside the ACI fabric.

-The COS value specified is set in the original traffic received from the external network, so it will be re-exposed only when the traffic is VXLAN decapsulated on the destination ACI leaf node.
+The COS value specified is set in the original traffic received from the VXLAN EVPN domain, so it will be re-exposed only when the traffic is VXLAN decapsulated on the destination ACI leaf node.

 The default is Unspecified, which means that the original COS value of the packet will be retained, but only if the COS preservation option is enabled in the fabric.